homan-uppu/writing/2-Essays/Winners take all.md

 The greater the leverage, the more our differences are magnified and the more clear it will be that for some games, some just have an unfair nature given advantage.
 We cannot compete with them if they choose to cultivate their advantage.
 Life is unfair.

 It's dangerous to make life completely fair at birth because that would mean wiping out our individual mutations that make us unique.
-We underestimate the impact of our biology on everything we do, including our personalities, perspectives, emotions.
+We underestimate the impact of our biology on our personalities, perspectives, emotions.
 If we succeed at making birth fair, our species will fail because we will not have the diversity required to survive.

-We need to have faith that nature is "running the right experiments" through its mutations.
 Our job is to find our unique, nature given strengths and double down on them, not eliminate our differences.

-Outside of birth we must aggressively fight for fairness.
-We've come a long way, but still have a lot of work to do.
-Today, even in many of the poorest communities around the world, many kids have the ability to create, and speak their minds in ways their grandparents couldn't dream of.
+Outside of unfairness of birth, we've come a long way.
+Even in many of the poorest communities around the world, many kids have the ability to create, and speak their minds in ways their grandparents couldn't dream of.
 They have access to knowledge through the internet that is barely any less than the richest kid in the world.

 Yet, the rich child who has access to better personalized feedback, more competent peers, a stronger safety net, and more supportive parents, has an unfair advantage.
-We must give all kids the rich kid's advantage and let them explore life how they want.
+We must give everyone the rich kid's advantage.

-In a highly leveraged world, we make many more choices in life because it takes less time to implement each choice.
-Slight difference in ability leads to massive difference in outcomes because each choice compounds heavily.
-And a more fair world means that ability more closely maps to outcomes.
-Since there will be extreme inequality in ability, fairness will make outcomes extremely unequal, leading to a winners take all world.
+By solving fairness we will not have similar outcomes because our activities are complex, leading to differences in ability no matter how hard you train, and small differences in ability lead to disproportionately large differences in outcomes due to greater compounding.

 ---